PhantomXero/steppers-ltd/README.md

+This is a Simple project for an online shoe store using React.
+It is my own expansion of the orginal project i did from The Odin Project.
+The goal is to learn React and dynamic layout with the possibility of turning this into a full stake project in future.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.